SimonSlominski/Grow-and-prosper-with-Python/README.md

 File: blackjack_game.py in Blackjack

 In this folder you will find a script that allows you to play Blackjack with a computer.

+### Mixed levels :school_satchel:
+Files: 6_kyu.py, 7_kyu.py 8_kyu.py in Codewars

+Tasks with different levels of difficulty.
+All tasks come from www.codewars.com and their level is compatible with kata (level) from the website.